 Sleep, either one life’s joys or a nightmare (love a bad pun).

-We can find ourselves lying awake worrying about any number of things from financial destitution to growing older and death... ok maybe that's just me but we all experience sleepless nights.
+You might be lying awake worrying about any number of things from financial destitution, global warming, growing older and eventually death... is that just me?

-Sleep is vital to functioning well during the day, that much is obvious but it’s also absolutely vital for staying healthy, youthful, and for looking our best.
+Sleep is vital to functioning well during the day but it’s also vital for staying healthy, youthful, and looking as if you just walked off the Champs-Élysées.

-Sleep is when our body does all of its repairs as our cells regenerate.
+Your body does all of its repairs at night and cells regenerate.
 Chronic lack of sleep can lead to a whole host of health concerns.
-For your skin you’ll notice a lack of sleep will lead to a dull complexion, or it feeling dehydrated and being more prone to skin conditions.
+You’ll notice a lack of sleep will lead to a dull complexion, or it being more dehydrated and prone to skin conditions.

 The science of sleep

 During sleep, a process called ‘cellular mitosis’ occurs.
-Cellular mitosis is where old cells are replaced with new perky ones.
-That’s why you’ll notice that after a good night's sleep your skin will look better you’ll probably find you look like a different person when you’ve slept properly!
+Cellular mitosis is when old cells are replaced with new perky ones.
+That’s why after a good night's sleep your skin will look better, you’ll probably find you look like a different person when you’ve slept properly!
+Who's this sexy beast?

-Melatonin is the hormone that signals to our body that it's time for bed, we want to naturally allow our bodies to produce as much melatonin as possible.
-More on that later.
+Melatonin is the hormone that signals to our body that it's time for bed, think of it as the parent you still have telling you what to do even though you moved out decades ago.
+We want to naturally allow our bodies to produce as much melatonin as possible.
 Melatonin doesn’t just help with sleep but is also is responsible for activating antioxidant enzymes which protect us against free radical damage.

 Cortisol is also an essential hormone, it's responsible for getting our brain going in the morning as well as signalling to our body that it's the end of our sleep cycle.
 It's only in consistently high amounts that cortisol becomes dangerous and has a direct link to cancers and chronic illnesses.